Khaldoon Al Mubarak

-Khaldoon Khalifa Al Mubarak (خلدون المبارك; born 1 December 1975) is an Emirati government official and business leader.
+Khaldoon Khalifa Al Mubarak (خلدون المبارك; born 27 January 1976) is an Emirati government official and business leader.
 Al Mubarak holds senior positions within the Government of Abu Dhabi, including as a member of the Executive Council since 2006, a member of the Supreme Council for Financial and Economic Affairs, and as the founding chairman of the Executive Affairs Authority.
 He fulfills responsibilities for the UAE Federal government and has served as Presidential Special Envoy to the People's Republic of China since 2018.

 Al Mubarak is chief executive officer and managing director of Mubadala Investment Company.
-He is chairman of the football clubs Manchester City, Melbourne City and Mumbai City.
+He is chairman of the football clubs Manchester City, Melbourne City and founding chairman of City Football Group.
 Al Mubarak is on the board of the UAE business ADNOC and serves as the Chairman of the Boards of the Emirates Nuclear Energy Corporation, Abu Dhabi Commercial Bank and Emirates Global Aluminium.

 Early life

-Al Mubarak was born on 1 December 1975 in Abu Dhabi, United Arab Emirates.
+Al Mubarak was born on 27 January 1976 in Abu Dhabi, United Arab Emirates.
 He is from a family of diplomats, and religious and judicial scholars.
 Khaldoon's father was the former UAE diplomat and ambassador to France, Khalifa Ahmad Mubarak, who was assassinated in Paris in 1984.

 Khaldoon's grandfather was Al Sheikh Ahmed Abdulaziz Hamad Al-Mubarak, former Judge and Chairman of the Shari'a Judicial Department in the Emirate of Abu Dhabi, he was appointed by founder of the UAE and ruler of Abu Dhabi, Sheikh Zayed bin Sultan Al Nahyan.
 His great-grandfather Professor (Al Sheikh) Abdulaziz Hamad Al-Mubarak, a judicial scholar, played a significant role to the UAE educational system, where he established the country's first school in the Emirate of Dubai; he was an advisor to Sheikh Zayed bin Khalifa Al Nahyan.

 Khaldoon has three siblings, two of whom are senior government officials: Rasha; Razan Khalifa Al Mubarak, managing director and board member of the Environment Agency Abu Dhabi and the managing director for the Mohamed bin Zayed Species Conservation Fund; and Mohamed Khalifa Al Mubarak, Chairman of Department of Culture and Tourism Abu Dhabi and member of the Executive Council of the Emirate of Abu Dhabi, and Chairman of Aldar Properties PJSC.

 Khaldoon attended the American Community School of Abu Dhabi.
 In 1997, he obtained a degree in Economics and Finance from Tufts University.